derpyzza/river/SPEC.md

 // Functions support default parameter values
 // If an argument is not passed for a particular parameter,
-// the default value is used instead fun Colour_from_rgba( r, g, b: int, a: int = 255 ): Colour =
+// the default value is used instead
+// Note: default values must be at the end of the function signature fun Colour_from_rgba( r, g, b: int, a: int = 255 ): Colour =
     Colour {
         r, g, b, a